yimengjiang/Algo-Group-Take-Home/README.md

 # Algo Group UChicago Assessment (READ UNTIL END)

 My solution is for Option1.
+I tested using the main function and the results can be found in TestResult.png.

 ### Option 1: FIND DUPLICATE
 - Implement a function to identify a duplicate integer in an unsorted array.
 Ideally, you would write 2 different solutions with different time/space performance.
 - Given an array of exactly $N+1$ numbers, where each of the numbers in range $[1,N]$ appears at least once, find the number that appears more than once.